 Geographically its closest trading partners are Finland, Russia and Denmark.
 The Kingdom of Norway shipped US$82.8 billion worth of goods around the globe in 2020, down by -7.5% since 2016 and down by -19.4% from 2019 to 2020.

 Based on the average exchange rate for 2020, the Norwegian krone has depreciated by -12.1% against the US dollar since 2016 and declined by -7% from 2019 to 2020.
 Norway’s weaker local currency makes Norwegian exports paid for in stronger US dollars relatively less expensive for international buyers.

-From a continental perspective, 80.6% of Norwegian exports by value were delivered to fellow European countries while 11% were sold to Asia-based importers.
-Norway shipped another 5.4% worth to North America with 1.8% arriving in Africa, with 0.9% going to Latin America excluding Mexico but including the Caribbean and 0.3% sent to Oceania led by Australia and New Zealand.
+From a continental perspective, 75.7% of Norway’s exports by value were delivered to European countries while 16.2% were sold to Asian importers.
+Norway shipped another 5% worth of goods to North America.
+Smaller percentages went to Africa (1.8%), Latin America excluding Mexico but including the Caribbean (1%) then Oceania led by Australia (0.3%).

 Norway’s Top 10 Exports